drivefast/asterisk-res_json/README.md

 `git clone git://github.com/drivefast/asterisk-res_json.git`

-(3) we now need to move the source files to their appropriate places in the asterisk directory. a shell script was provided for that, so run `./asterisk-res_json/install.sh`
+(3) we now need to move the source files to their appropriate places in the asterisk directory. a shell script was provided for that, so run `./asterisk-res_json/install.sh`.
+After it runs, you need to manually edit `addons/Makefile` (sorry about that, but i really don't have a better solution):
+- add `res_json` to the `ALL_C_MODS` macro
+- explicitely tell the linker to add the res_json symbols by adding a line like

+`res_json.so: cJSON.o res_json.o`

 (4) edit the file `main/asterisk.exports.in` and add the following line next to the similar ones: